aeonSolutions/Open-Scientific-Research/README.md

 2024 <br>
 ■ Invited to be a reviewer for the Physica Scripta J. 2.6 I.F. <br>
-"Brillouin and Raman Distributed Fiber Optic Sensing based on Machine Learning Techniques: A Review" ■ Invited to be a reviewer for the Journal Smart Materials and Structures 4.1 I.F. <br>
+"Brillouin and Raman Distributed Fiber Optic Sensing based on Machine Learning Techniques: A Review" <br>
+■ Invited to be a reviewer for the Journal Smart Materials and Structures 4.1 I.F. <br>
 "Research on wireless monitoring system and algorithm for preload force utilizing machine learning and electromechanical impedance" <br>
 ■ Invited to be a reviewer for the International Journal of Mathematical, Engineering and Management Sciences 1.6 I.F. <br>